faucetsdn/faucet/docs/configuration.rst

       - integer
       - The configuration key
       - The OFP datapath-id of this datapath
-    * - drop_bpdu
-      - boolean
-      - True
-      - If True, Faucet will drop all STP BPDUs arriving at the datapath.
-NB:
-        Faucet does not handle BPDUs itself, if you disable this then you either need to configure an ACL to catch BDPUs or Faucet will forward them as though they were normal traffic.
     * - drop_broadcast_source_address
       - boolean
       - True